 | RESULTS

 The values for the measured ramus diameter and those calculated for (r + d)/r are listed in Table 2.
-Ramus widths for Zitting (9 g), Ned- dicky (9 g), Desert (8.5 g) and Cloud (10 g), the smallest of the six species, are slightly smaller than for Rattling (18 g) and Red‐faced cisticolas (15 g).
+Ramus widths for Zitting (9 g), Ned- dicky (9 g), Desert (8.5 g) and Cloud (10 g), the smallest of the six species, are slightly smaller than for Rattling (18 g) and Red‐faced Cisticolas (15 g).
 This is in line with previous observations, which show that ramus diameter increases with body mass.
 Impact forces are directly proportional to mass and, as a result, the thicker rami of big birds can withstand mechanical forces and avoid damage better than the thinner rami of small birds (Rijke & Jesser, 2016).

 Furthermore, the ramus widths of the breast feathers of the six species appear, on the whole, to be slightly larger than those of abdominal and throat feathers (Table 2).
 This too may be explained by mechanical considerations: breast feathers being more exposed to impact forces than abdominal and throat feathers.
 Small although these differences may be their effect on (r + d)/r is pronounced.
 Values for this parameter and therefore the water repellency of

 FI GU RE 2 Photomicrograph of a breast feather of Red‐faced Cisticola, showing rami and barbules and part of the rachis (right upper corner), illustrating the parallel‐line measuring technique.
-The abdominal, breast and throat images of this and other Cisticola species all look alike to the unaided eye, but reveal their dimensional differences by microscopic measurement
+The abdominal, breast, and throat images of this and other Cisticola species all look alike to the unaided eye, but reveal their dimensional differences by microscopic measurement

 abdominal and throat feathers are consistently larger than for breast feathers and, conversely, the water resistance of breast feathers tops that of the other feathers.